siddhantharsh/neural-nexus/README.md

 - Mobile-friendly interface
 - Real-time algorithm visualization
 - Customizable parameters
+- Navigation buttons for easy access
+- Font Awesome icons integration
+- Consistent styling across all demos
+- Error handling and user feedback
+- Performance optimization
+- Cross-browser compatibility

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request with a clear description of your changes

 ## License